-Meet our team!
+Meet our fundraising team!

-What’s your role at SensationALL and what does it involve?
+What does your role at SensationALL involve?

 How long have you been at SensationALL?